everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 See the [Homestar configuration docs][homestar-config] for commonly used settings.

-### Everywhere Computer Control Panel
+### Conclusion

+In this post, we have introduced Everywhere Computer and how you can write functions and workflows for it.
+This post should be enough to get you started writing your own functions.

-You may have noticed Every CLI starts a Control Panel:
+We have much more to share.
+For example, you may have noticed that Every CLI starts a Control Panel:

 ![control-panel](assets/control-panel.png)

-We will share more about Control Panel in a future post.

-### Conclusion
+We will write about Control Panel, offloading compute to other nodes in a network based on their capability or a scheduling policy, and working with non-determinism like network requests and persistent state in a workflow in future posts.

 #### Acknowledgements